reshamas/reshamas.github.io/about/index.md

 ---

 ### Contacting Me

-I receive a lot of email requests.
+I am involved in many projects and a lot of inquiries.
+As an independent consultant, I have to prioritize paid consulting.
 I will respond to emails in this order of priority:

 1. CONSULTING:  I am an independent consultant; email me for my hourly fees.